tanviredu/node_js_server_side_coursera/Token_based_auth_and_STATELESS_SERVER/what_is_token_based_auth.md

         -> verify() this method is used for verify a web token

         we also the passoirtjwt to use the passport with the json webtoken

+        passportjwd can parse th token from the header of the request and jwt take and than verify the data